 Susan Woodward is a financial economist.
 She has served as the Chief Economist of the U.S. Securities and Exchange Commission and the Chief Economist of the U.S. Department of Housing and Urban Development.
 She has taught finance at the Stanford Law School, the University of Rochester Business School, and University of California at Los Angeles.

 Before founding Sand Hill Econometrics, Woodward was Executive Vice President and Chief Economist of OffRoad Capital, an Internet-based investment bank specializing in later-stage private equity placements.
 At OffRoad, she designed a system for auction pricing of private equity offerings.

 Woodward received both her B.A. and Ph.D. in Financial Economics from the University of California, Los Angeles.

 Robert E. Hall is the Robert and Carole McNeil Joint Professor of Economics and Senior Fellow at the Hoover Institution at Stanford University.
-His interests span monetary and fiscal policy, productivity growth, financial markets and more.
-His current research focuses on electronic markets for securities, supply-chain products, and consumer products, and his book Digital Dealing, is on this subject.
+His interests span labor markets, macroeconomics generally, productivity growth, financial markets and more.

 Hall has advised a number of government agencies on national economic policy, including the Justice Department, the Treasury Department, and the Federal Reserve Board.
 He served on the National Presidential Advisory Committee on Productivity and has testified on numerous occasions before congressional committees concerning national economic policy.
-He also serves as director of the research program on economic fluctuations and growth of the National Bureau of Economic Research, an inter-university research organization.
+He served for 30 years as director of the research program on economic fluctuations and growth of the National Bureau of Economic Research, an inter-university research organization.
+He is a member of the NBER’s Business Cycle Dating Committee.
 Before coming to Stanford, he was Professor of Economics at the Massachusetts Institute of Technology.